MaksSieve/yt-vacancy-test/docs/methodology.md

 ## Goals of testing

-- Measure the minimal time is needed to 100k issues to an empty Demo-project.
+- Measure the minimum time is needed to 100k issues to an empty Demo-project.
 - Proove that system can serve 100 concurrent users with database of 100k issues.
+- Measure the maximum number of concurrent users that the system can serve without it's perfromance degradation

 ## Non-functional requirements